James Burton (property developer): Significant property developments

 By 1787, Burton was lauded in Southwark: in 1786 he had built the Blackfriars Rotunda in Great Surrey Street (now Blackfriars Road) to house the Leverian Museum, for museum proprietor James Parkinson; this building subsequently housed the Southwark Institution.

 Burton when aged 28 years proposed to build on the land that was made available by the Foundling Hospital, on which he had worked from 1789.
+He built 586 houses there from 1789, and spent over £400,000 (about £30 million in 21st century money), on developments there between 1792 and 1802.
 He built the earliest part of the Royal Veterinary College in Camden Town in 1792 - 1793.